Spring 2021 Move-In

 - On campus and in the larger community

-Residential Facility and Cleaning
+Residential Facilities and Cleaning

 Facility adjustments will be made to residential buildings.
 This will include limiting the use of common rooms, lounges, and common kitchens.
 The custodial team will work to clean residential common spaces, including common bathrooms, on a scheduled basis consistent with CDC and other public health guidelines.